ZaynHakeem/AI-fake-news-detector/README.md

 ## Important Notice

 **Large File Notice:** Some files are not included in this repository because they exceed GitHub's file size limits.
 These files are essential for the full functionality of the project.
-You can download the missing files from the following links:

-- [True.csv] & [Fake.csv] https://www.kaggle.com/datasets/emineyetm/fake-news-detection-datasets - 116.37 MB
 - *[all_news.csv] is the combination of the true and fake news

 Please download these files and place them in the root directory of the project.